 “According to the latest available figures, an estimated 2.5 billion people lack improved sanitation facilities, and nearly one billion people do not have access to safe drinking water.”
 (WHO 2009)

-This post discusses filtering water through ceramic vessels for safe drinking.
+Here we discuss filtering water through ceramic vessels for safe drinking.
 Clay jugs for filtering and cooling water have been used for centuries in India, Africa, the Mediterranean, and Central and South America.
 Water poured out of traditional unglazed clay jugs tastes cool and sweet.
 Now let’s see how effectively clay jugs filter out disease-bearing particles.

 The clay pot filter designed by Dr. Fernando Mazariego in Guatemla, 1981, is the model for the most successful modern clay filter system.
 Potters for Peace, a non-profit based in the USA, has been supplying the Mazariego filters and teaching villagers how to use and maintain them since 1986.
 Originally based in Nicaragua, the project has expanded to other underdeveloped countries.
 Other researchers have adopted the clay jug model.
 In over 20 countries, people are drinking safe water filtered through these clay jugs, and avoiding the catastrophic diarrheal diseases that kill adults and children within days.